janksmap/portfolio/README.md

 ## Build

 Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+The build artifacts will be stored in the `docs/` directory.

+If the built website serves a blank page without any components, check `index.html` in the main `src` directory and make sure to set the `base href` to `"./"` so that it looks like this: `<base href="./">`

 ## Running unit tests